-Install vibration isolators (see Figure 9 on page 15) in accordance with the job specifications and the instructions of the isolator manufacturer base.
+Install vibration isolators (See Figure 6) in accordance with the job specifications and the instructions of the isolator manufacturer base.
 Base rails are required for external isolation.
 If the coil module is also isolated, the piping must be isolated or have a flexible connection to prevent coil header damage due to equipment movement.
 All piping, wiring, ductwork and external connections must be isolated.